agitonga25/satellite-pipeline/README.md

 > **Scientific Python Project** | Python 3.10+ | Project-Based Learning, MSc DSAIS, Cranfield University

-## Learning Context
+## Project Context

-This project was completed as part of a **Project-Based Learning (PBL)** module — my first experience with the PBL methodology.
+This project was completed as part of a **Project-Based Learning (PBL)** module — my first experience with PBL.
 Rather than following a prescribed set of instructions, the task required independently scoping the problem, identifying appropriate data sources, designing the pipeline architecture, and interpreting results to arrive at a meaningful conclusion.
-The core module  was co-developed in a group; pipeline extensions, EDA, analysis were individual work.
+The core module  was co-developed in a group; pipeline extensions, EDA, and analysis were individual work.

 The end-to-end nature of the work — from discovering the STAC API and understanding its response structure, to handling real-world data quality issues (null values from Sentinel-1a) and communicating findings — reflects the core philosophy of PBL: learning by doing on a problem with no single right answer.

 ## Overview
+Satellite imagery plays an important role in environmental monitoring, agriculture, disaster response and infrastructure planning.
+Because cloud cover can significantly reduce the usability of images, understanding seasonal cloud patterns is essential when planning Earth observation activities.
+This project analyses cloud cover across Ghana to identify periods most suitable for satellite imaging.

-A data pipeline for extracting and analysing cloud cover data from Landsat and Sentinel satellite imagery over Ghana.
-The pipeline queries the [Element 84 Earth Search STAC API](https://earth-search.aws.element84.com/v1) via HTTP GET requests, flattens the nested JSON responses, and produces a clean tabular dataset for temporal analysis — to identify the optimal times for satellite imaging over Ghana.
+This project develops a Python-based data pipeline to retrieve, process and analyse cloud-cover observations from Landsat and Sentinel imagery over Ghana.
+Data are collected through the [Element 84 Earth Search STAC API](https://earth-search.aws.element84.com/v1) via HTTP GET requests, transformed from nested JSON into an analysis-ready dataset, and explored to identify seasonal imaging windows.

+**Main findings:**
+  - December recorded the lowest average cloud cover (~14%), making it the most favourable month for satellite imaging.
-**Key finding:** December is the best month for satellite imaging over Ghana (avg. cloud cover ~14%).
-Cloud cover exceeds 50% for most of the year, peaking in June–August (~80–85%).
+  - Cloud cover exceeded 50% for much of the year.
+  - June–August experienced the highest average cloud cover (79–85%), making imagery acquisition less reliable.
+  - November–January provides the most suitable imaging window for Ghana.

 ## Pipeline Architecture